 PEOPLE

-leonard bopp, conductor/artistic director
+leonard bopp, conductor & executive director

-Leonard recently studied at the 2023 Tanglewood Music Center Conducting Seminar and the Jorma Panula Masterclass with the MAV Symphony Orchestra in Budapest, Hungary.
-He also attended the Divertimento Ensemble Conducting Masterclass in Moncalvo, Italy, where he was selected to conduct the final concert of the masterclass at the Fabbrica del Vapore in Milan.
-He will return to the Divertimento Ensemble as a guest conductor on their Milan concert series in February 2024.
+Leonard has recently studied at masterclasses with Johannes Schaefli and the Südwestdeutsche Philharmonie Konstanz in Radolfzell, Germany, and with Jorma Panula and the MAV Symphony Orchestra in Budapest, Hungary.
+He was a student in the Tanglewood Music Center Conducting Seminar in 2023 and 2024.
+Furthermore, he studied at the Divertimento Ensemble Conducting Academy in Moncalvo, Italy, where he was chosen to conduct the final concert at the Fabbrica del Vapore in Milan.
+He returned to the Divertimento Ensemble as a guest conductor on their Milan concert series in February 2024, and will return once again in April 2025.
 In the summer of 2022, Leonard was a recipient of the American Austrian Foundation/Faber Young Conductors Fellowship, through which he was in residence at the Salzburg Festival observing rehearsals and of the Vienna Philharmonic.
-Leonard studied trumpet at The Juilliard School Pre-College Division, earned his BA in Music and English at Williams College, and completed his Masters of Music in Orchestral Conducting at the University of Michigan School of Music, Theatre and Dance.

 annie nikunen,